robby1066/keepposted-help/README.md

 Keep Posted helps teams stay in touch with short videos that keep everyone in the loop, on their own time, without excessive meetings or long, impersonal emails.

 Learn more about Keep Posted and it's features below.
-If you would like to report a bug or make a feature request, please [click here](https://github.com/robby1066/keepposted-help/issues/new/choose).
+If you would like to report a bug or make a feature request, please [start here](https://github.com/robby1066/keepposted-help/issues/new/choose).

 ## Creating and sharing a message
 Messages in Keep Posted are collections of one or more video clips, generally recorded through your computer's camera, of people talking to your organization.
 Multiple people can collaborate on a message.